 What GPS should I buy for my boat?
-This is a question that we often hear from the boating community.
+This is a question that many boaters ask themselves when they are in the market for a new GPS device.
 In this boating resource guide, we answer this question and provide you with other information you need to pick out the right navigation system for your boat.

 With tons of GPS units available on the market, each having specific features that are designed to address particular needs, choosing the right one for your boat can be a challenge.
 To come up with a wise and worthy decision, here is a guide on how to choose the right GPS for your boat.